-Four Tips for Settling into Your New Spanish Life
+Four Tips for Settling Into Your New Spanish Life

-Settling is easier for some than others; you may be lucky and feel at home right away, but there is always likelihood chance you will experience some of the challenges many expats face, including culture shock, homesickness and alienation.
+Settling is easier for some than others; you may be lucky and feel at home right away, but there is always the chance you will experience some of the challenges many expats face, including culture shock, homesickness and alienation.
 These problems affect the majority of people moving overseas, so the important thing is to accept it as part and parcel of your personal expat experience and take steps to minimise the effects.

 Don’t Isolate Yourself

 One of the most important things to consider is to not isolate yourself when you arrive.
 It may seem difficult to fit in at first and you may feel like you stick out like a sore thumb, but just remember that Spain’s population is made up of 13% expats so rest assured you’re not alone.